-Eaton Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Eaton Rapids is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Eaton Rapids is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Eaton Rapids who work in office and administrative support (17.32%), business and financial occupations (6.62%), and management occupations (6.28%).

 Also of interest is that Eaton Rapids has more people living here who work in computers and math than 95% of the places in the US.